 A well-written use case can benefit a business in many ways, such as improving customer satisfaction, efficiency, and project budgeting.

-To create an effective use case, below are tips that should be considered during the writing process:
+To create an effective use case, below are some tips that should be considered during the writing process:

 Focus on user needs

-A compelling use case should be objective.
-It should focus on user needs and how the system responds and not the technical functions of the system.
-For example, a use case for a bank ATM process should highlight the actions taken by users and how the machine helps the users attain their goals, not how many capacitors, motherboards, or sensors are used to manufacture the machine.
+A use case for a bank ATM process should highlight the actions taken by users and how the machine helps the users attain their goals, not how many capacitors, motherboards, or sensors are used to manufacture the machine.

 Keep the use case word-based